 Another symptom of our society's deviation from the biblical understanding of sexuality is the increasing acceptance of homosexuality in America.
-Instead of seeing it as sin and perversion, many today are lobbying for the recognition of "alternative sexual preferences" and working to end discrimination against those who choose to live in this way.
+Instead of seeing it as sin and perversion, many today insist on the recognition of "alternative sexual preferences" and decry discrimination against those who choose to live in this way.